cloudsys-dpss-inescid/faastion/README.md

 ## Requirements

-We recommend using the provided [Dockerfile][docker-file] to build the Docker image of the full Faastion system.
+We recommend using the provided [Dockerfile](images/faastion/Dockerfile) to build the Docker image of the full Faastion system.
 The Docker image implements our `libc` patch, providing an easy setup with the required configurations for running Faastion.

 Once the image has been built, you can compile and run your own applications within the Faastion environment.